Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Surprise, interface merging.

-Got multiple interfaces called the same thing, well now your objects have to implement all of them.
+When you have multiple interfaces called the same thing, objects implementing that name of interface have to implement all of them.

 And we can prove that Cats have an age with hasOwnProperty... or surprise, we could, if our cats were guaranteed to have the method hasOwnProperty.

+Now you might think at this point, TypeScript can not be working here.

+hasOwnProperty isn't part of Cat, so surely we should see an error

+But to prove that it is, I can show you that Cats have no bark.

 Normally when you create an object, like dog1, it inherits from the object "Object".

-The object "Object" provides utility methods like hasOwnProperty.
+The object called "Object" provides utility methods like hasOwnProperty.

 For cat1, I didn't do that though, I actually created it with no prototype at all.

 It _does_ match the interface, but the interface doesn't say it needs to inherit Object, yet TypeScript still let me make this mistake.

-So never trust an Object has these utility methods, instead you can just invoke the method from the Object prototype which is weird and verbose, or use the `in` keyword.
+So never trust an Object has these utility methods.

+You can invoke the method from the Object prototype itself like this, but that's weird and verbose.

+Instead, you can use the `in` keyword.

 Ok, but at least our describeCat function can only take Cats, you couldn't say pass in a Dog...